Sometimes tested B5.1

 Genomes and Chromosomes

-This topic covers the fundamental organisation of an organism's genetic material.
-It defines the hierarchy from the complete genetic blueprint (the genome) down to the structures that hold it (chromosomes) and the molecule itself (DNA).
+An organism's genetic material is organised as a hierarchy, from the complete genetic blueprint (the genome) down to the structures that hold it (chromosomes) and the molecule itself (DNA).

 Part of the ESAT Biology syllabus — revision for the Engineering and Science Admissions Test (ESAT), the UAT-UK admissions test for Cambridge, Imperial, Oxford and UCL.